apache/ozone/hadoop-hdds/docs/content/security/SecuringDatanodes.md

 dfs.datanode.kerberos.principal|The datanode service principal. <br/> e.g. dn/_HOST@REALM.COM
-dfs.datanode.keytab.file| The keytab file used by datanode daemon to login as its service principal. hdds.datanode.http.auth.kerberos.principal| Datanode http server service principal. hdds.datanode.http.auth.kerberos.keytab| The keytab file used by datanode http server to login as its service principal.
+dfs.datanode.keytab.file| The keytab file used by datanode daemon to login as its service principal. hdds.datanode.http.auth.kerberos.principal| Datanode http server service principal. hdds.datanode.http.auth.kerberos.keytab.file| The keytab file used by datanode http server to login as its service principal.

 ## How a datanode becomes secure.